jborgers/PMD-jPinpoint-rules/docs/JavaDataAccessPerformance.md

 ### IDA-TRM03

 **Observation: A query fetch size of >100 is used.**
-**Problem:** >100 result rows are stored in memory and depending on how much data is in the returned columns/rows, this takse much space introducing long gc times and risk of an out of memory situation.
+**Problem:** >100 result rows are stored in memory and depending on how much data is in the returned columns/rows, this takes much space introducing long gc times and risk of an out of memory situation.
 **Solution:** Set fetch size to <=100.
 Only set it higher than 100 yet still <= 500, if you are sure there is only little data returned per row, like 3 rather short columns.

 Power of the Database Not utilized